 Survivors Teaching Students® is a volunteer program that brings the faces and voices of ovarian cancer survivors and caregivers into the classrooms of health professional students to teach them about women’s experiences with the disease.

-The program was developed by the Ovarian Cancer Research Fund Alliance in the United States in 2002 and has since been adapted for Canada and the UK.
+Survivors Teaching Students was developed by the Ovarian Cancer Research Fund Alliance in the United States in 2002 and has since been adapted for Canada and the UK.
 The Australia New Zealand Gynaecological Oncology Group (ANZGOG) is pleased to be leading the program in Australia.

 Survivors through their own personal experiences are in a unique position to help students become more sensitive to the risks and symptoms of ovarian cancer so that when they go into practice they can diagnose women sooner and save lives.
 Our goal is to increase the number of health care providers who recognize the risk factors and symptoms of ovarian cancer so that the disease is detected earlier.

 Over 1000 volunteers around the world can personally attest to the fact that it is one of the most empowering things a survivor or caregiver can do.

 How does it work?

 STS brings ovarian cancer survivors and carers into the classrooms to share their experiences of symptoms, diagnosis and treatment, and provide key information on the disease.

 The program provides a critical opportunity to teach future medical, nursing and health professionals about the importance of detecting and diagnosing ovarian cancer, and the importance of research and clinical trials to develop new treatments and improve outcomes for women diagnosed with ovarian and other gynaecological cancers.